idenburg/-oo-Rexx-itis/README.md

 -oo-Rexx-itis
 =============

-Small (oo)Rexx stuff I want to keep around and maybe useful forothers as well.
+Small (oo)Rexx stuff I want to keep around and maybe useful for others as well.